Google Analytics

 Delete

-I welcome comments and hope to respond within a day or two, but vision issues are making this increasingly difficult.
-Please note: comments on posts over a month old will not appear until they have been moderated.
+I welcome comments and hope to respond within a day or two, but my condition is making this increasingly difficult.
+Some days I might not look here at all.
+Also please note that comments on posts over 7 days old will not appear until they have been moderated.